umautobots/driving-in-the-matrix/README.md

 [Driving in the Matrix: Can Virtual Worlds Replace Human-Generated Annotations for Real World Tasks?](https://arxiv.org/abs/1610.01983) conducted at [UM & Ford Center for Autonomous Vehicles (FCAV)](https://fcav.engin.umich.edu).

+The code to capture the dataset can be found [in our GTAVisionExport repository](https://github.com/umautobots/GTAVisionExport).

 ![Teaser?](bbox-and-segments.png)

 Specifically, we will train [MXNet RCNN](https://github.com/dmlc/mxnet/tree/master/example/rcnn) on our